How To Earn & Redeem Capital One Miles

 Mileage transfers give you access to more airlines than you think

-The beauty of these frequent flyer partnerships is that, in the end, you’re able to redeem miles on a lot more airlines than just Capital One’s direct partners.
+The beauty of these frequent flyer partnerships is that, in the end, you can redeem miles on many more airlines than just Capital One’s direct partners.
 Capital One miles can be transferred to over a dozen airline programs.
 That’s great in and of itself, but the reality is that you have access to way more airlines than that.

 Why?
 Because airline loyalty programs, in many cases, have multiple airline partners as well.
 Just because you transfer miles to an airline loyalty program doesn’t mean you actually have to fly with that airline: